-

 An entity ceases to exist and can be deregistered from the Dutch trade register as from the moment it ceases to hold any asset.

 If there are no assets or capital left in an entity, an entity may opt for the fast-track liquidation method.
 With this method, only a resolution of the general meeting of shareholders resolving on the dissolution is required to dissolve the entity.
 The resolution dissolves the legal entity with immediate effect.
-Must be noted that the a fast-track liquidation is not without risks.
+It must be noted that the fast-track liquidation is not without risks.
 A creditor can demand payment through court if it turns out afterwards that there are outstanding debts.
-As a result, shareholders are now personally liable, because the legal entity has been dissolved.
+As a result, shareholders are personally liable as the legal entity has been dissolved.

 Netherlands: Doing Business In

-This country-specific Q&A provides an overview of Doing Business In laws and regulations applicable in The Netherlands.
+This country-specific Q&A provides an overview of Doing Business In laws and regulations applicable in Netherlands.

 Is the system of law in your jurisdiction based on civil law, common law or something else?